josephsdavid/logs/embeddingx/readme.md

 - Figure out checkpointing hack
 - Do not have to pad sequences on BERT
 - Should we be fine tuning with augmentation now?
+- Getting a mysterious error with multi gpu, so just using one for now, fix tomorrow